Dan Ross (American football): Regular season

+Playoffs

 Personal life

 Ross later became president and co-owner of WPWB, an independent TV station in Riviera Beach, Florida.
 He was owner and president of Power House Supply, while also coaching Pop Warner Football and participating in charity golf tournaments.

 In 2004, he was enshrined into the College Football Hall of Fame.
-Northeastern University also recognized the achievement with a halftime ceremony honoring Ross at the October 9, 2004 home game against Villanova University.
+Northeastern University also recognized the achievement with a halftime ceremony honoring Ross at the October 9, 2004, home game against Villanova University.
 He was the first Northeastern University player enshrined in the College Football Hall of Fame.

 Dan Ross died at age 49 on May 16, 2006, after collapsing at his home in Atkinson, New Hampshire, shortly after returning from jogging.
 He died at Merrimack Valley Hospital in Haverhill, Massachusetts.

 He was survived by his wife, Joan, and two children, Jillian, then 23, and Dan Jr., then 22.

-Trivia

-Ross's record 11 receptions in a Super Bowl was eventually shared by three other players: